AdobeDocs/cc-libraries-api-samples/oauth-node-cclibs/readme.md

 ### Store your Client ID and Client Secret as Environment Variables

 Set up a `.env` file to store the client ID and client secret.
+You can use the `.env.example` file as a guideline.

 Create it on the same level as the `package.json` file -- you should see that it is already included in the `.gitignore` file to ensure that our source control history won't contain references to your secrets.

 ```
 API_KEY=######################